AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 If the selection contains channels that do not have epoch information stored, e.g. `AD`, these selections are skipped in the evaluation.
 For example if `select()` is used for the selectData argument then all channels are selected, but only for `DA` channels epoch information is stored in the labnotebook.
 Thus, there are data waves only returned for the `DA` channels.
-If a selection has epoch information stored in the labnotebook but the specified epoch does not exist therein then the data wave is a null wave.
+If a selection has epoch information stored in the labnotebook and the specified epoch does not exist it is skipped and thus, not included in the output waves.

 The output data varies depending on the requested type.